squarcleconsulting/ukrefimpactmined/README.md

 ---------------------------------------------------
 ## Usage

 These codes were tested on a 12 core Mac Pro running OSX 10.13.6, and in the [Nectar Cloud](https://nectar.org.au/) under Ubuntu 16.04.5 LTS.
-The R version tested was 3.5.
-They had not been tested on Windoze machines but you may be able to run them with cygwin installed.
+The R version tested was 3.4.4  They had not been tested on Windoze machines but you may be able to run them with cygwin installed.

 master.sh is the master shell script for running (1) refimpact/refimpact.R, (2) stmBase-nostem/stmBase-nostem.R, and (3) stmManyTop/stmManyTop.R sequentially.
 Because of [licencing restriction on the UK Impact Case Studies](http://impact.ref.ac.uk/CaseStudies/Terms.aspx), we cannot redistribute the underlying case studies.
 Also bewarned that (3) will take approximately 5 days to complete (I'll look into optimise the code in next iteration).
-Also note that there are dependencies on (1), (2) and (3) - (3) depends on (2) depends on (1).
+Also note that there are dependencies on (1), (2) and (3) - (3) depends on outputs from (2), and (2) depends on outputs from (1).
+Nevertheless, you can run ./ukrefimpact.R

+## Output Files

+Successful execution of master.sh should see the following outputs

+### ukrefimpact/outputs/
+* refimpact.RData

+### stmBase-nostem/outputs/
+* docsTidyTermCount.csv
+* rankTerms.csv
+* stmBase-nostem.RData

+### stmManyTop/outputs/
+* id_documents_topics_top5.csv
+* id_topic_top15.csv
+* stmManyTop50-80-tmp.RData
+* stmManyTop50-80.RData

+### stmManyTop/plots/
+* SummaryMT50.pdf
+* SummaryMT55.pdf
+* SummaryMT60.pdf
+* SummaryMT65.pdf
+* SummaryMT70.pdf
+* SummaryMT75.pdf
+* SummaryMT80.pdf
+* TC010550fr.pdf
+* TC010555fr.pdf
+* TC010560fr.pdf
+* TC010565fr.pdf
+* TC010570fr.pdf
+* TC010575fr.pdf
+* TC010580fr.pdf
+* TCCD010550fr.pdf
+* TCCD010555fr.pdf
+* TCCD010560fr.pdf
+* TCCD010565fr.pdf
+* TCCD010570fr.pdf
+* TCCD010575fr.pdf
+* TCCD010580fr.pdf

 ## Download the Whole Collection
 By default, refimpact.R assumes that the user has manually downloaded the entire collection and saved the file in ukrefimpact/inputs/ImpactOnly.csv.
 Follow the instruction below to download the whole collection: